winbench/bench/docs/content/ref/bench-ctl.md

 * Initializing the custom configuration, if there is none
 * Downloading missing app resources
+* Deinstalling inactive but installed apps from the _Bench_ environment
-* Installing the apps in the _Bench_ environment
+* Installing active but not installed apps in the _Bench_ environment
 * Updating the _Bench_ environment file `env.cmd`
 * Updating the launcher shortcuts

-Usually, you need an internet connection for this script.
+Usually, you need an internet connection for this task.
-This script usally can be run repeatedly without any riscs.
+This script can be run repeatedly without any riscs.

 ### `download`
-If you want to download missing application resources without installing any application in the _Bench_ environment, use this script.
+If you want to download missing application resources without installing any application in the _Bench_ environment, use this task.
 It performs the following steps:

 * Initializing the custom configuration, if there is none